-We believe that business can and must be a greater force for good and that markets must be part of the solution.
-At over $18 trillion, the U.S. private sector is about four and a half times the size of government and 40 times the size of private philanthropy.
-Building a more just economy that better serves the needs of all stakeholders is an essential step in pursuing true prosperity for all, and addressing our systemic problems at scale.
+We are capitalists who believe in the power of business to be a force multiplier for the greater good.
+At $21.6 trillion, the U.S. private sector is about four and a half times the size of government and 44 and a half times the size of private philanthropy.
+Building a more just economy that better serves society’s needs is essential to addressing our most pressing challenges at scale and building true prosperity for all.

 JUST Capital is the only independent nonprofit that tracks, analyzes, and engages with large corporations and their investors on how they perform on the public’s priorities.
-Our research, Rankings, indexes, and data-driven tools empower all market participants to help build a more just economy.
-We are neutral and data-driven – an honest broker working to move the vision of stakeholder capitalism from rhetoric to reality.
+We focus on the biggest corporations because of their impact and influence on society.
+But our research, Rankings, indexes, and data-driven tools empower all market participants to help build a more just economy.
+We are neutral, non-political and data-driven – an honest broker working to move the vision of a better, more just society from rhetoric to reality.

 What We Do

 - We turn to the public to define what a just company really means and learn what issues people care about most.

 - We incentivize companies to change, by tracking, measuring and ranking how they perform on the issues that matter most, and then recognizing their leadership.

 - We support companies on their journey toward justness by providing data and insights, and creating multi-stakeholder programs and other targeted engagement initiatives.

 - We scale these changes by cultivating cross-sector partnerships to drive capital in a more just direction and shift the narrative on stakeholder leadership.

 Measuring The Public’s Priorities

 We’ve surveyed more than 160,000 Americans since 2015 – fully representative of the U.S. adult population – to identify what issues matter most when it comes to just business behavior.
 And year over year, the polling shows Americans are consistent, clear, and united across political, economic, and demographic groups about what they want companies to focus on – and that’s workers, wages, and jobs.